6-Solved problem 5-2 for the plastic moment value for W10x60.

 Solved Problem 5-2 For the plastic moment value for W10x60.

-It is required to estimate the Plastic moment Mp for the given section, W10x60 of A992.
+Estimating the plastic moment Mp for the given section, W10x60 of A992, is required.

 Using the first option by considering the W section as a group of plates.

-I have considered, as a first option, the W section as consisting of three plates, for the sake of comparison, after evaluating the Zx and Mp. for the first option as an assembly of plates for the solved problem 5-2.
-The upper and lower plate dimension is (10.10″)0.68″, while the intermediate plate dimension is 8.84″0.42″.
+As a first option, I have considered the W section to consist of three plates, for comparison, after evaluating the Zx and Mp.
+For the first option, as an assembly of plates for the solved problem 5-2.
+The upper and lower plate dimensions are (10.10″)0.68″, while the intermediate plate dimensions are 8.84″0.42″.

-The following pictures show in detail the sequence for that calculation.
+The following pictures show the sequence for that calculation in detail.

 A solved problem 5-2 how to get the plastic moment for W10 x 60?